garyfleming/hexagonal-talk/hexagonal-ds.md

 ^ Obviously, these external entities don't speak the internal domain language: webapps speak HTTP, Databases have their own supported types, so we need to write adapters that convert messages between the style of the port and the external entity.
 Small and specific.
-Hexagons then are at the heart containing the domain logic/business rules, free from libraries and dependencies Consider giving each feature (bounded context) its own inner hexagon

 ![](Adapter.jpg)